nicofisch5/super-fantome/README.md

 You can only hold one key at a time.

 ## Futures features
-### v1.1
-Refactoring Enemy class
-Gap between player and enemies at the beginning of the level
-Spooky background music
-Sounds when:
-- player dies
-- player catchs a key
-- player opens a lock
-- player finishes a level
-- player catches an extra
-- player eats a enemy

-### v1.X
+### v1.2
+Enemy change color when can be eaten
+Better classification of assets
 Refactoring HUD
 Increase display time/score
 Possibility to release key on smartphone/pad

+### v1.3
 Release key when diagonally and let go of 1 key
 Add sounds when:
 - game over

 ### v2.X
 "World" entity above "levels"
 Boss at the end of each world
+Boss for world1:
+- Big potatoe that shoots fries
+- Player has to avoid fries
+- Fries bounces to big potato
+- If a fri hurts big potato, it damages it
 Map areas where enemies can't appear
 Intelligence of enemies motion
 Distance going right (1) and up (1) = sqrt(2)  / So your diagonal movement at the moment is 1.41 times faster than horizontal/vertical movement.